 B. E. Hobbs was the first station operator, from 1905 to 1912.
 His successor, (Walter) Thomas Bartlett, came to P.E.I. from Brigus, Newfoundland.
 Thomas married Beth Harris, daughter of the former lighthouse keepers, William and Annie Harris.
 They had 6 children and the family lived at the Marconi station at Cape Bear.

 Thomas was on duty on April 14th, 1912, the night the S.O.S. distress signal was transmitted by the R.M.S.
 Titanic.
+Learn more about our the Titanic connection here.

 The station ceased operations in 1922, and the building that housed the station was sold to Robert Glover in 1929.
 The original structure now serves as a family home in Guernsey Cove.